paulisaac116/React-Native/notes.md

 ### **Navigation**
 ---
+Since React Native does not have a built-in API for navigation like a web browser does, we need to use a library

 There are two main libraries to manage navigation in React Native:
 * React Navigation
 * React Native Navigation (Wix Team)

-The recommended one for the React Team and the widely used is **React Navigation**
+The recommended one for the React Team and the widely used is **React Navigation**, which also provides the iOS and Android gestures and animations to transition between screens

 <br>